-Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935, trading as Platinum Asset Management ('Platinum') is the responsible entity of the Platinum Asia Fund (the "Fund").
-The Fund's latest Product Disclosure Statement (the "PDS") provides details about the Fund.
+Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935, trading as Platinum Asset Management ("Platinum") is the responsible entity of the Platinum Asia Fund (Quoted Managed Hedge Fund) (the 'Fund').
+The Fund's latest Product Disclosure Statement (the 'PDS') provides details about the Fund.
 You can obtain a copy of the PDS from Platinum's website www.platinum.com.au, or by contacting Investor Services on 1300 726 700 (Australian investors only), or 0800 700 726 (New Zealand investors only), or 02 9255 7500, or via invest@platinum.com.au.
 This information is general in nature and does not take into account your specific needs or circumstances.
 You should consider your own financial position, objectives and requirements and seek professional financial advice before making any financial decisions.
 Numerical figures have been subject to rounding.
 Platinum does not guarantee the performance of the Fund, the repayment of capital or the payment of income.
 The market commentary reflects Platinum's views and beliefs at the time of preparation, which are subject to change without notice.
 No representations or warranties are made by Platinum as to their accuracy or reliability.
 To the extent permitted by law, no liability is accepted by Platinum for any loss or damage as a result of any reliance on this information.

-1. 8.2.
+1. & 2.
 Source: Platinum for Fund returns and Factset Research Systems for MSCI returns.
-Investment returns are calculated using the Fund's NAV unit price (i.e. exclude a buy/sell spread) for C Class (as indicated), and represent the combined income and capital returns for each of these unit classes in the specified period.
-All returns are pre-tax, net of fees and costs and assume the reinvestment of distributions.
-Returns for P Class are net of any accrued investment performance fee.
+Investment returns are calculated using the Fund's NAV unit price (i.e. exclude a buy/sell spread), and represent the combined income and capital returns in the specified period.
+All returns are pre-tax, net of fees (including any accrued performance fee) and costs and assume the reinvestment of distributions.
 The returns are calculated relative to the MSCI All Country Asia ex-Japan Net Index in A\$.
-Since inception date for C Class is 04/03/03 and for P Class in 03/07/17.
+The investment returns depicted in the graph are cumulative on A\$20,000 invested in the Fund since inception.
+Past performance is not a reliable indicator of future returns.
+Platinum does not invest by reference to the weightings of the index.
+The index is provided as a reference only.